Automotive hacking: 2024 Remotely control Kia cars through license plate

 On June 11, 2024, a group of researchers led by Sam Curry discovered a vulnerability in Kia's web portal that allowed them to reassign control of the internet-connected features of any Kia vehicle manufactured after 2013.
 Although the vulnerability didn't permit the group to interact with the car's driving systems, they built a custom application to target this vulnerability that enabled them to scan any “connected” vehicle's license plate and track the car's location, unlock the car, honk its horn, or start its ignition—all on command.
 These kinds of vulnerabilities are not new and have occurred in cars built by other manufacturers such as Acura, Genesis, and others.
 While the web portal vulnerability for Kia was quickly patched, the same group of researchers found similar vulnerabilities in multiple other car manufacturers, including but not limited to Ferrari, BMW, Rolls Royce, Porsche, and Toyota.

 The team exploited the Kia web portal vulnerability by leveraging API weaknesses in both the dealer and owner websites.
 They began by registering on the Kia Connect dealer website using a legitimate registration link sent to customers.
 By analyzing the back end API communication, they discovered that Kia's systems inadequately authenticated users in the dealer system.
 Using this knowledge, they manipulated HTTP requests, modifying headers and tokens to simulate authorized dealer credentials.
 With the dealer credentials and access token, they were able to find information related to a car's VIN by accessing the dealer API gateway endpoint, which is essentially an API for dealership functionality.
 The resulting HTTP response while using the token gave access to the vehicle owner's name, phone number, and email address.

 Once gaining access to the personal information, the researchers escalated their access to the owner portal by replacing the email associated with a vehicle owner's account.
 This step added the attackers as secondary users without alerting the original owner, enabling control over the vehicle.
 They then sent commands such as unlocking doors, starting engines, or tracking vehicle locations by issuing properly formatted API calls.
 Due to the lack of notification systems, the researchers were able to do all of this without the owner of the vehicle ever knowing.

+2025 PerfektBlue Bluetooth exploit

+In July 2025, researchers at the cybersecurity firm PCA Cyber Security disclosed PerfektBlue, a chain of four vulnerabilities in OpenSynergy's BlueSDK Bluetooth stack, which is widely used in automotive in-vehicle infotainment systems.
+When chained together, the flaws could allow an attacker within Bluetooth range to achieve remote code execution on a vehicle's infotainment unit with at most one user interaction, potentially exposing the vehicle's GPS location, in-car audio, and stored contacts.
+Proof-of-concept exploits were demonstrated against infotainment units from Mercedes-Benz, Volkswagen, and Skoda, and OpenSynergy released patches to its customers in September 2024.